MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-faqs.md

 ### Is it possible to enable voice integrations outside of the Omnichannel for Customer Service app, such as, by adding omnichannel capabilities to a customer's Dynamics 365 app?

-No, the voice channel is supported only in the Customer Service workspace and Omnichannel for Customer Service apps.
+No, the voice channel isn't supported in the other apps of Dynamics 365.
+It's supported in the Customer Service workspace and Omnichannel for Customer Service apps only.

 ### How can I set up an IVR bot in the voice channel?